TTUXL/TTUXL.github.io/report/weekly_report11.md

 Ultra-Dense Networks Notes
 ---
 ### I have a Questions.
-**What do I need to do this semester?**
+>**What do I need to do this semester?**
-1. write a paper follow Jeffrey G.Andrews.
+>1. write a paper follow Jeffrey G.Andrews.
-2. write a UDN Survey to summarize what learning this semester.
+>2. write a UDN Survey to summarize what learning this semester.

-**If I read this [[1]](https://ieeexplore.ieee.org/abstract/document/8274926) kind of mathematical proof articles, it should be read from new article to old article, or from old to new？**
+>**If I read this [[1]](https://ieeexplore.ieee.org/abstract/document/8274926) kind of mathematical proof articles, it should be read from new article to old article, or from old to new？**